 The Nit de Sant Joan is a very festive, fiery and fun night.
 There is no central fireworks display or specific programme for the Sant Joan celebrations in Barcelona.
 Sant Joan events in Barcelona are organised locally by the districts and civic centres of Barcelona and people just celebrate the evening with dinners, parties, firecrackers (not so much fireworks) and bonfires all over Barcelona and Catalunya.
 The biggest central gathering on the Nit de Sant Joan is on the beaches of Barcelona, which attract crowds of around 75.000 people.
-The day after the Nit de Sant Joan is a public holiday, so the party goes on until sunrise and all the clubs and bars in the city organise Sant Joan parties.
-On the links below you can see where to find parties and events (revetlles populars) bonfires (fogueres), where you can buy firecrackers at pop-up stands and shops all over Barcelona (parades de petards) and read about Sant Joan traditions
+The day after the Nit de Sant Joan is a public holiday, so the party goes on until sunrise and all the clubs and bars in the city organise Sant Joan parties. use the links below to find parties and events (revetlles populars) bonfires (fogueres), where you can buy firecrackers at pop-up stands and shops all over Barcelona (parades de petards) and read about Sant Joan traditions.

-Website 2013 Sant Joan festival
+Website Barcelona Sant Joan festival

-Map of firework stands on Sant Joan
+Map firework shops Barcelona Sant Joan

 Find Barcelona beaches

 Twitter Barcelona events

 Sant Joan festival in Spain marks the start of the summer.
 This is is the midsummer solstice celebration, which is the day that has the longest period of daylight in the year (not to be confused with the "equinox" days, which are the days when the day and night are of equal length.
 The equinoxes occurs twice a year usually in March and September.)
 The Nit de Sant Joan celebrations in Spain and Barcelona are in the evening on 23rd June.
 The next day is 24th June, which is Saint John's day and this is a public holiday in Catalonia and Spain.